ut-osa/nightcore-benchmarks/README.md

 ### Evaluation and expected result ###

 For each experiment, the evaluation metric is the latency distribution under a specific QPS.
-We use `wrk2` as the benchmarking tool, and it will output a detailed latency distribution, which looks like
+We use `wrk2` as the benchmarking tool, and it outputs a detailed latency distribution, which looks like
 ```
   Latency Distribution (HdrHistogram - Recorded Latency)
  50.000%    2.21ms